arecarn/vim-crunch/README.md

 - https://github.com/sk1418/HowMuch
   sk1418 wrote a similar plugin with visual block/characterwise evaluation, as well as providing an even better int to float conversion method

+- Marcelo Montu (github: mMontu)
+  For contributing to make crunch more user friendly and useful